-Standards have a role and that role is rapidly changing because of the digital transformation that is occurring around us.
-Understanding and integrating digital solutions and smart technologies into building management systems is important - and increasingly being addressed in NFPA codes and standards.
+Codes and standards play a critical role in protecting people and property, and that role is rapidly changing because of the digital transformation that is occurring around us.
+Understanding and integrating digital solutions and smart technologies into building management systems is important.

 Then there’s automated flow switch arrangement and other automated testing equipment which include motorized valves capable of opening and closing, cameras for observation, and auxiliary pumps for circulating water to ensure that automated testing equipment or components do not compromise the integrity of the system.
 This equipment may cost more upfront, but in just a few short years, operations savings are realized and the investment in capital improvements is validated.

-Task groups working on the 2023 National Electrical Code (NEC) are also looking hard at digital solutions.
+Code Making Panels (CMPs) working on the 2023 National Electrical Code® (NEC®) or NFPA 70 are also looking hard at digital solutions.
 Packet Energy Transfer – the system that converts the typical 60 cycle power circuit into a digital signal and reconverts at utilization - is being deployed, but it does not fit well into existing NEC rules, so the standard needs to evolve.
 Why is this important?
-Because this technology is being used to power up the 5G equipment that is going to revolutionize how we communicate with digital devices.
+Because this technology is being used to power up the 5G equipment that is revolutionizing how we communicate with digital devices.

-NEC task groups are also looking at Emergency Lighting Using Power over Ethernet and Limited Energy Circuits.
+CMP-13 is also looking at Emergency Lighting Using Power over Ethernet (PoE) and Limited Energy Circuits.
 LED lighting technology has become such a mainstay in the commercial lighting segment, that the use of low-voltage circuits for power and control is becoming increasingly popular.
 In commercial buildings, luminaires that provide normal lighting can be used as part of the emergency lighting system, rather than use conduit, tubing and metal-clad cables.
-Low-voltage (CAT 5 and CAT 6) cables are now used to control and power emergency lighting so the NEC task group has provided recommendations to employ this new technology.
+Low-voltage (CAT 5 and CAT 6) cables are now used to control and power emergency lighting, so the NEC task group has provided recommendations to employ this new technology.

-The NEC technical committee is vetting new requirements surrounding localized power microgrid too.
+Several NEC CMPs are vetting new requirements surrounding localized power microgrid too.
 Smart buildings want to have localized microgrids that allow for safe interconnection of multiple distributed energy resources with or without a connection to an electric utility system.
 Digital technology provides the pathway for the interoperability of these systems.
 The analytics from these systems will also go a long way in making businesses more efficient and to reduce risk.
 These analytics become important information for our technical committees so that they can better understand what other changes need to be made to the standard.

-These Internet of Things (IoT) electrical technologies and smart equipment allow for the collection of real-time data, which can then be used to preempt failures, schedule maintenance, and provide safety for workers – the latter benefit is of interest to NFPA 70B – electrical equipment maintenance and 70E – electrical safety in the workplace committees.
+These IoT electrical technologies and smart equipment allow for the collection of real-time data, which can then be used to preempt failures, schedule maintenance, and provide safety for workers – the latter benefit is of interest to the NFPA 70B, Recommended Practice for Electrical Equipment Maintenance and NFPA 70E®, Standard for Electrical Safety in the Workplace® committees.